Paris stabbings that killed one investigated as terror attack

 The stabbing happened at around 9 p.m. local time (3 p.m.
 ET), the U.S. official said.

-French Prime Minister Edouard Philippe said in an interview broadcast by BFMTV that the identity of the attacker had not been established.
-He said that the attacker was killed nine minutes after police were called to the scene.
+French Prime Minister Edouard Philippe said in an interview broadcast by BFMTV that the attacker was killed nine minutes after police were called to the scene.

 BFM television interviewed an unnamed witness in a restaurant who said a young woman was at the entrance when "a man arrived and attacked her with a knife."
 A friend came to her aid and the attacker left, "hitting on all the doors, all the shops," the witness told BFM.
 He turned onto another street, and everyone scattered, the witness said.